SaiUbc/UBC-MATH-ART_CONTEST/README.md

 ## Acknowledgements

-- Thanks to the UBC community for inspiring this project.
+- Thanks to the UBC Math Department for hosting this contest.
-- Special thanks to all contributors and supporters who helped make this project possible.